SharePoint sites and content API overview

 Why integrate with SharePoint sites and content?

 SharePoint sites power team collaboration and communication.
-Office 365 groups, Microsoft Teams, and portals are all based on SharePoint, so you can use Microsoft Graph to access data no matter where it's kept.
+Microsoft 365 groups, Microsoft Teams, and portals are all based on SharePoint, so you can use Microsoft Graph to access data no matter where it's kept.
 Use the SharePoint API in Microsoft Graph to access:

 - Team sites that store the content that users collaborate on with their coworkers.